-As many as one in ten men may suffer from depression after their baby is born.
+As many as 1 in 10 men suffer from depression following the birth of a child.

 Men experience the same feelings as women but may express their distress differently.

 For example, they may be more aggressive or irritable, have mood swings, or feel physical discomfort such as stomach aches, headaches, or difficulty breathing.
 Some men may also show hyperactive behaviour (escaping into work or sports for long hours) or excess consumption of alcohol or drugs.